 Mika Domingo is an experienced trust and estates attorney, with a passion for helping others.
 She is a former Deputy Attorney General with the U.S. Department of Justice, and has appeared at state, appellate, and federal courts.
 She has seen first-hand the financial and emotional damage that occurs to families when end-of-life decisions aren’t clear, when estate disputes occur, and when an estate is thrown into probate.

 Mika’s approach is a rare combination of personalized, caring service and excellence in the practice of law.
-In 2018, 2019 and 2020, Mika was selected as a Super Lawyer Rising Star, an honor bestowed upon the top 2.5% of attorneys.
+In years 2018-2021, Mika was selected as a Super Lawyer Rising Star, an honor bestowed upon the top 2.5% of attorneys.
 She also holds an Avvo “Superb” rating (a perfect 10 out of 10).
 You won’t find another law firm combining personalized service and Estate planning experience at the rates offered by M.S.
 Domingo Law Group, P.C.
 We offer a free consultation, and look forward to discussing your situation.